Coronavirus Concerns Result in Numerous GDC Withdrawals | Digital Trends

 — Unreal Engine (@UnrealEngine) February 27, 2020

-“Regrettably, uncertainty around health concerns has made it unviable to send our employees, and so we have made the difficult decision to withdraw attendance,” Epic posted on Twitter.
+“Regrettably, uncertainty around health concerns has made it unviable to send our employees, and so we have made the difficult decision to withdraw attendance,” Epic tweeted.

 Like Xbox, Epic Games will make up for its GDC absence in other ways.
 It encourages fans to keep an eye on “other channels” for any upcoming news.
-Given that the Unreal Engine account posted the announcement, it is possible that some of the reveals will include major news regarding the popular dev engine that is used for titles like Fortnite, Final Fantasy 7 Remake, and Borderlands 3.
+Given that the Unreal Engine account posted the announcement, it’s possible that some reveals will include news regarding the popular development engine used for titles like Fortnite, Final Fantasy 7 Remake, and Borderlands 3.

 Kojima Productions